Home Blog Page 61

 And last, but not least, transgender kids do exist in the real world (check out Benjamin Panciera‘s channel on YouTube) and films like Fragile could ensure that such kids receive more understanding and appreciation.

-Written and directed by Bob Nelson, The Confirmation is a new Canadian film with a focus on the bonding between eight-year-old Anthony (Jaeden Lieberher) and his father Walt (Clive Owen),accompanied by a whole range of adventures, misfortunes and life lessons.
+Written and directed by Bob Nelson, The Confirmation is a new Canadian film focusing on the bonding between eight-year-old Anthony (Jaeden Lieberher) and his father, Walt (Clive Owen).
+The narrative features a wide range of adventures, misfortunes and life lessons.

-The movie opens with a scene in which Anthony’s mother (Maria Bello) leaves her son in the care of her ex — Walt –- quite unwillingly and only after a stern warning that Walt should not drink and must make sure that Anthony stays clean (out of trouble at least) for his upcoming confirmation (the rite at which a baptized person affirms Christian belief and is admitted as a full member of the Church).
+The movie opens with a scene in which Anthony’s mother (Maria Bello) quite unwillingly leaves her son in the care of her ex—Walt—only after a stern warning that Walt should not drink and must make sure that Anthony stays clean (out of trouble at least) for his upcoming confirmation (the rite at which a baptized person affirms Christian belief and is admitted as a full member of the Church).

 Jaeden Lieberher as Anthony in The Confirmation (2016)

-The weekend starts off well enough, but soon turns into disaster when Walt’s valuable wood crafting tools get stolen from his pick-up truck.
-Recovering them is crucial as Walt is a freelancer who is often out of work.
+The weekend starts well enough but soon becomes a disaster when Walt’s valuable wood crafting tools are stolen from his pick-up truck.
+Recovering them is crucial as Walt is a freelancer often out of work.
 So he takes his son on a search that puts them in hazardous situations among an array of eccentric people who may or may not know who stole the tools.

-Admittedly, I failed to associate with or sincerely care for the characters on an emotional level, which doesn’t mean that the characters were not well developed.
-On the contrary, by the end of the film I felt like I really knew them – especially Walt (undoubtedly thanks to the natural acting performance of Clive Owen).
+Admittedly, I failed to associate with or sincerely care for the characters on an emotional level, which doesn’t mean that they were not well developed.
+On the contrary, by the end of the film, I felt like I really knew them—especially Walt (undoubtedly thanks to Clive Owen’s natural acting performance).

 Some questions are hard to answer

 Most of the story is told from Anthony’s perspective, which shapes The Confirmation into a Rite-of-Passage movie.
-Its narrative feels almost bittersweet at times, as while the laughs of St. Vincent are not present (or perhaps whatever humor is present is just of a different kind), the newly acquired understanding of life was very evident for the young protagonist of the film, for his dad and, last but not least, the audience.
-The acquiring of that wisdom is a central theme in any Coming-of-Age narrative and Bob Nelson does a great job of skillfully integrating this theme into his film.
+Its narrative feels almost bittersweet at times, as while the laughs of St. Vincent are not present (or perhaps whatever humour is present is just of a different kind), the newly acquired understanding of life was very evident for the young protagonist of the film, for his dad and, last but not least, the audience.
+The acquisition of that wisdom is a central theme in any coming-of-age narrative, and Bob Nelson skillfully integrates this theme into his film.

 The Confirmation Official Trailer